Sex Wars (game show)

+Sex Wars is a half-hour American television game show produced for one season and syndicated by MGM Television.
+It was first released in October 2000.
+Modeled on Family Feud, the show had a battle-of-the- sexes format pitting two teams against each other – one consisting of three men, the other of three women.
+The objective was to show which team knew more about the opposite sex.
+The show was co-hosted by Jennifer Cole and J. D. Roth, who supported the women's and men's team, respectively.

-The show was produced by Lighthearted Entertainment and distributed by MGM Television and was recorded at CBS Television City in Studio 46.
+The show was produced by Lighthearted Entertainment and was recorded at CBS Television City in Studio 46.

 Premise

 Roth and Cole, in their role as co-hosts, asked questions to their respective gender teams.
 The men's team was blue, the women's team was pink, and both teams consisted of three members.
 The audience was also divided appropriately; one side entirely had women sitting on it, while the other side had men.

 Landmine

 The first round consisted of questions with four possible answers, three of which were correct.
 The wrong answer was called the "Land Mine".
 For each correct answer a team uncovered, they received five points.
 If they managed to come up with all three correct answers, a bonus five points was awarded for a total of 20 for that question.
 If the Land Mine was picked by any team, their turn ended and five points for each remaining correct answer was given to the opponents.
 Two questions per side were played.